reusable-ui/reusable-ui-monorepo/states/press-state/README.md

         handleAnimationEnd,
         handleAnimationCancel,

-        // Use these ref and handlers to use built-in press observer when `computedPress` is not provided: ref,
+        // Use these handlers to use built-in press observer when `computedPress` is not provided: handlePointerDown,
-        handlePointerDown,
         handlePointerUp,
         handlePointerCancel,